-The group is supported by Mrs Gill Roberts, our Nursery teacher, who will ensure that our group is delivering play-based experiences in accordance with the Welsh Assembly Government's Foundation Phase.
+The group is supported by a Local Authority link teacher who will ensure that our group is delivering play-based experiences in accordance with the Welsh Assembly Government's Foundation Phase.

 Children can attend four sessions a week, lasting two and a half hours, during which they can take part in a wide range of exciting indoor and outdoor activities.

 Little Treasures is also an opportunity for children to become used to playing and learning in a school-based environment prior to starting their Nursery education in the following September.

-Online registration is available in September and can be obtained from our Supervisor Mrs Janet Lloyd in school.
+Online registration is available for this group in September or if you prefer a paper application form, these can be obtained from our Supervisor Mrs Janet Lloyd in school.